 What do you do when the MBA admissions interviewer asks you whether 3,599 is a prime number?
-(Besides try not to break into a cold sweat.)
+(Besides trying not to break into a cold sweat.)
 Or, whether the government should apply tariffs based on a product’s environmental sustainability?
-Or why doctors would prescribe a drug if they didn’t believe the disease was real, or if police should wear body cameras to promote transparency?
-Now imagine that this is actually taking place over Zoom, where you cannot necessarily read the body language of your interviewer!
+Or how the pandemic has influenced the impact you’d like to make in your community?
+Now imagine that this is happening over Zoom, where you cannot necessarily read the body language of your interviewer!

 10 TRICKY MBA INTERVIEW QUESTIONS & HOW TO TACKLE THEM

 Every school wants to know they’re your first choice.
-But under this question is a subtle test of your deep understanding of this school’s culture, values and unique offerings.
+But under this question is a subtle test of your deep understanding of this school’s culture, values, and unique offerings.
 “Of course, they also know that you’re applying to other programs – they expect that and it’s a sensible thing to do.
-But to win their acceptance, show them the love,” says Fortuna’s Amy Hugo (former LBS manager of admissions and recruitment) in her blog on customizing your MBA application.
+But to win their acceptance, show them the love,” says Fortuna’s Amy Hugo (former LBS manager of admissions and recruitment).
 “This means going the extra mile to prove you understand a school’s unique culture and values, and that you’ve given considered thought both to how you’ll contribute to their community what you hope to gain from it.”

-At the same time, notes Fortuna’s Karen Hamou (CBS alum and former Deloitte recruiting lead), you want to show reasoning for why you’re applying to other programs in the context of why this school is still number one.
-If you’re interviewing with Columbia, for example, Karen advises to contextualize in this way: “Given my interest in doing my MBA in NYC, I am also applying to Stern.
+At the same time, you want to show the reasoning for why you’re applying to other programs in the context of why this school is still number one says Fortuna’s Karen Hamou (CBS alum and former Deloitte recruiting lead).
+For example, if you’re interviewing with Columbia, Karen advises to contextualize in this way: “Given my interest in doing my MBA in NYC, I am also applying to Stern.
 While Stern could also provide me with a strong finance education, CBS remains my #1 choice due to its unique value investing program.”
 This helps to set up your thinking as well as cement your choice in your interviewer’s mind.

 Point of view questions like this are an opportunity to show that you are informed about the business world and macroeconomics.
 Just take your time to answer and avoid something too ambitious or complex.
 In the time leading up to your interview, stay current on news sources like the Economist, Wall Street Journal, and The New York Times.
 This can be a great opportunity for you to link your news interests to industries related to your career goals.

-This question invites you to consider the circumstances and pivot points that shaped you into an ever-wiser human being, and challenges you’ve faced and overcome along the way.
-Fortuna’s Caroline Diarte Edwards (former INSEAD head of Admissions) says, “What’s most compelling to the admissions committee on the topic of failure is what you’ve learned from your experience, whether you’ve had to face your fears, and whether you’ve demonstrated the grit and persistence to bounce back and forge ahead with new awareness.”
+This question invites you to consider the circumstances and pivot points that shaped you into an ever-wiser human being and the challenges you’ve faced and overcome along the way.
+Says Fortuna’s Caroline Diarte Edwards (former INSEAD head of Admissions), “What’s most compelling to the admissions committee on the topic of failure is what you’ve learned from your experience, whether you’ve had to face your fears, and whether you’ve demonstrated the grit and persistence to bounce back and forge ahead with new awareness.”